Origin of the Word Griot

 - Baba’s Suggested Reading List

-If you have any questions, or comments, please feel free send them to us via our Guest Book.
-If you would like to secure Baba for a performance at your event, you may fill out and submit our Online Booking Form, or simply call toll free from anywhere in the U.S. to 1.866.525.4922.
-Thank you for visiting our site.
+If you have any questions, comments, or would like to secure Baba for a performance at your event, you may submit his Online Booking Form.
+Inquiries may also call toll free from anywhere in the U.S. to 1.866.525.4922.
+Thank you for visiting.